Ronald Araújo: International career

 After representing Uruguay at under-18 and under-20 levels, Araújo received his first call up for the senior side on 5 October 2020, for two 2022 FIFA World Cup qualifiers against Chile and Ecuador.
 He made his full international debut eight days later, starting in a 2–4 loss against the latter.

 In June 2021, Araújo was included in the final 26-man Uruguay squad for the 2021 Copa América in Brazil, but he didn't feature in any of Uruguay's five games in the tournament while also suffering a muscle injury.

 Despite nursing an injury, Araújo was included in the Uruguay squad for the 2022 FIFA World Cup, having expected a recovery during the knockout phase.
 However, he did not make an appearance as Uruguay were eliminated in the group stage.

 On 16 November 2023, he scored his first goal with the national team against Argentina in the 2026 FIFA World Cup qualification fifth round at La Bombonera in Buenos Aires.
 In the 41st minute, Araújo received the ball after a Matías Viña's low cross into the penalty box and beat Argentine keeper Emiliano Martínez with a shot from the right side of the goal to the bottom left corner.

+On 31 May 2026, Araújo was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.
+However, he again did not feature in any matches at the tournament after suffering a calf muscle tear.